microsoft/azuredevopslabs/labs/vsts/git/readme.md

 ## Prerequisites

-In order to complete this lab you will need the Visual Studio 2017 virtual machine provided by Microsoft.
-Click the button below to launch the virtual machine.
+In order to complete this lab you will need Visual Studio 2017.
+Click the button below to deploy a VS 2017 Community VM from the Azure marketplace.

-<a href="" class="launch-hol" role="button" target="_blank"><span class="lab-details">Launch the virtual machine</span></a>
+<a href="https://portal.azure.com/#create/Microsoft.VisualStudioCommunity2017onWindowsServer2016x64" class="launch-hol" role="button" target="_blank"><span class="lab-details">Launch the virtual machine</span></a>

+{% include note.html content= "If you do not have an Azure subscription, you can sign up one for Free [here](https://azure.microsoft.com/en-us/free/){:target=\"_blank\"}" %}

 ## Exercise 1: Cloning an existing repository